 It’s hard these days to turn on the TV, radio or even flip through your phone without encountering intense discussions about diversity and race relations.
-If you’re a regular reader of this blog, you may have noticed that I sometimes weigh in on what’s happening in society when it has an impact on our careers, leadership, or HR matters.
 Lately, it seems that the workplace is colliding with many socially and politically charged movements and these two worlds can no longer be separated.
-These conversations are sprouting up everywhere, and are not just limited to parades, marches, and protests in the streets.

-The Black Lives Matter movement gained steam and controversy, as has kneeling by professional athletes during the American national anthem.
+The Black Lives Matter movement gained steam but not without controversy, as has kneeling by professional athletes during the American national anthem.
 The athletes’ actions have drawn intense criticism, not to mention outright cursing.
-A bit ironically, many may not know that the “take a knee” movement came from Nate Boyer of the Seattle Seahawks.
+Ironically, many do not know that the “take a knee” movement came from Nate Boyer of the Seattle Seahawks.
 The long snapper is also a former Green Beret.
 When Colin Kaepernick asked for his advice, Boyer suggested kneeling as a sign of respect and protest.

-I’ve always considered Starbucks to be a progressive employer.
-I was not surprised when they acted swiftly with an apology and fired the person who had called the police and announced they would close down more than 8000 of its shops in the United States to offer racial bias training.
-Similar training will take place in Canada on June 11, 2018.
+I considered Starbucks to be a progressive employer, so I was not surprised when they acted swiftly.
+They made a public apology and fired the person who had called the police.
+They also announced they would close down more than 8000 of its shops in the United States to offer racial bias training.
+Similar took place in Canada on June 11, 2018.
 These actions show some good will even if they won’t solve the problem.

 By the time I finished my coffee and turned off the radio I thought about the water cooler conversations that must be happening at universities, NFL franchise locations, government offices and Starbucks shops all over North America.
 Obviously, the leadership in these organizations are feeling the heat.

 Is More Sensitivity Training the Answer?